| |

 film and stage actor, perhaps best known for

-her starring roll with Boris Karloff in The Mummy
+her starring role with Boris Karloff in The Mummy

 (1932),